ConnieStaggs/Bedrock/readme.md

 # Bedrock
 ## What is it

+**Bedrock** : The fundamental principles on which something is based.

 **Bedrock** is a themable CSS starter pack written with SASS, Compass & Susy.

 It includes a basic set of files, a styleguide and an example directory.